sanjeshpathak/Mosquitto-Dashboard/README.md

 I have made it easy for you to get an insight into into your Mosquitto Broker (MQTT).
 Download all the files.
 You will get a directory named MosquittoBroker.

-Change these values to reflect your MQTT broker's details in **dashboard.js** file (it is inside the js directory):
+Change these values to reflect your MQTT broker's details in **dashboard.js** file (it is inside the **js** directory):

 ```
 var ip = "m10.cloudmqtt.com"; // replace this value with your brokers IP address or domain name
 var port = "37629"; // port number for your broker's web socket listener.
-The dashboard platform will work only with websockets and
+The dashboard will work only with websockets and
 not with tcp
 usessl = true; // if you are connecting to wss protocol set this to true, else false for ws
 ```